Energy Efficiency and Your Wood-Burning Appliance

 - Store for at least 6 months for softwood, and at least 12 months for hardwood.

 If you smell smoke inside or see smoke coming out of the chimney, you may be burning wood that is too wet or have a problem with your stove or fireplace.
-If the smoke persists after burning dry wood and opening the damper to get a full fire going, find a Chemical Safety Institute of America (CSIA)Exitor National Fireplace Institute (NFI)Exitprofessional in your area.
+If the smoke persists after burning dry wood and opening the damper to get a full fire going, find a Chimney Safety Institute of America (CSIA)Exitor National Fireplace Institute (NFI)Exitprofessional in your area.

 Sealing and insulating cracks and crevices in your home can help reduce overall heating needs and heating bills.
 Caulk around windows, doors, and pipes to seal air gaps and add weather stripping to doors and windows.
 Check out EPA's ENERGY STAR home improvements for additional tips.